 - 10. Generally all goods imported would be subjected to GST.
 Under ATS, participants are allowed to suspend the payment of GST on the importation of goods.
 In this case, an importer only needs to declare the goods at the place of import before it is taken out from customs control. - 11.
 The amount of GST suspension for all goods imported in a particular month need to be declared by the importer under this scheme by declaring the amount in specific column in the GST return for that month (the month where importations take place).
-The return needs to be furnished not later than the last day of the subsequent month (Please see Example 3 below).
+The return needs to be furnished not later than the last day of the subsequent month.

-ABC is a manufacturing company which approved under ATS.
-In the month of January he has imported raw materials with the amount CIF RM100,000.
-The total amount of GST suspended is RM6,000.
-(RM100,000 X 6%).
-As an approved person under ATS, ABC needs to declare the amount of GST suspended i.e. RM6,000 in his GST return for the month of January.
+ABC is a manufacturing company approved under ATS.
+In the month of January he has imported raw materials with the amount CIF RM100, 000.00.
+The total amount of GST suspended is RM5, 000.00 (RM100, 000.00 X 5%).
+As an approved person under ATS, ABC needs to declare the amount of GST suspended i.e. RM5,000.00 in his GST return for the month of January.